 Houses do not actually fail home inspections.
 Instead, the report is to help provide insight on the condition of your home so that you can decide if it’s a property worth investing in or something you should pass on.

-All inspection reports are computer-generated and emailed for electronic access the same day.
+Inspection reports are computer-generated and emailed for electronic access the same day.

 Yes, we offer a list of trusted contractors to help with anything that arises during your home inspection.